 Campari’s collaboration with stars of cinema and celebrated directors began.
 This culminated in 1984 when the iconic Federico Fellini directed his very first short film commercial for the Italian market.

-The 80s was a period of prosperous economic growth and lifestyle, with Campari leading the way, particularly within the ritual of “Italian-Milanese aperitif”, a moment to network and display one’s status in society.
+The 80s was a period of economic growth and luxurious lifestyle, with Campari leading the way with exclusive and distinctive consumption occasions, owning, in particular, the “Italian Milanese aperitif”, a moment to network and display one’s status in society.

 Campari - “It’s Fantasy”

 In 1987 the ‘Woman in Red’, Kelly Le Brock, became Campari’s celebrity testimonial, starring in the commercial “Campari – It’s Fantasy” directed by the renowned Franco Scepi.

 Campari launched the “Red Passion” advertising campaign, based on the brand’s four fundamental values: passion, a cosmopolitan approach, uniqueness, and prestige.

 Campari collaborated with well-known Indian director Tarsem in the commercial “Il Graffio” (The Scratch).
 It was a true advertising breakthrough; the first commercial to broach the subject of sexual identity in Italy.

 The Birth of the Campari Calendar